Iron-Sparrow/PGAA/docs/FastApproximate.md

 ## What is FXAA?

-FXAA, or Fast Approximate Anti-Aliasing, is a an anti-aliasing technique invented by Timothy Lottes.
+FXAA, or Fast Approximate Anti-Aliasing, is an anti-aliasing technique invented by Timothy Lottes.

 ## Usage in code